Unique Financial Challenges Physicians Face

 We don't nickel and dime you for different services.

 At Clarity, we don't have separate fees for investment management and financial planning services.
 Our fixed advisory fees include ongoing investment management and wealth planning services such as retirement planning, college planning, charitable giving strategies, and generating an income in retirement.
-Fees normally range between $1,250 to $3,750 per quarter or $5,000 to $15,000 per year and cover all accounts within a client's household.
-The considerations in determining your initial fixed annual advisory fee may include the number of accounts and account values.
-Advisory fees are capped at $20,000 per year and are billed quarterly in arrears to your designated account(s).
+Our fee is $1,875 per quarter or $7,500 per year and covers all accounts within a client's household.